 I’m a firm believer in alternative therapies.
 In fact, the more alternative the better because the farther afield from traditional medicine we go, the closer we get to the mind which is actually in charge of the healing.
 This is why A Course in Miracles describes everything – from an aspirin to chemotherapy – as magic.
 What heals us is the mind.
 If the aspirin seems to work, it’s only because the mind believed that it would and projected its healing powers accordingly.

-One of the great therapies in my life has been emotional freedom technique – or EFT.
+One of the great therapies in my life has been emotional freedom techniques – or EFT.
 EFT blends affirmations (or other language-based statements) with meridian tapping.
-It’s like a modified acupuncture, with finger tips instead of needles, and an element of chat built in.
+It’s like a modified acupuncture, with finger tips instead of needles, and an element of dialogue or self-inquiry built in.
 I’ve used it over the years on everything from biting my nails to headaches to fear of certain people and situations.
 I’ve shared it with friends and family members and they’ve reported good results, too.

 Based on my experience, I don’t believe that there is any EFT therapy scam.
 After all, the basic information is given away for free.
 There’s no commitment at all save the willingness to try something new.
 And Gary Craig, the founder of EFT, as well as the subsequent practitioners have always cautioned that it should be a substitute for other therapies or healing modalities.
 But since it’s free and noninvasive, why not give it a try?

 Craig, by the way, is a student of A Course in Miracles.
 I think in many respects his great success with EFT is owed in large part to ideas of healing articulated by Jesus in the ACIM text and workbook.
 There, we learn that healing is not something that we do so much as something that we get out of the way for – Jesus does it and we are, if you will, mere channels.